Tomorrow's Top 25 Today: Texas, Kentucky set to enter new college football rankings

 6. LSU (6): Why in the world did LSU let Louisiana Tech back into the game?
 The Tigers did everything in the first half to put to bed the notion that this was going to be a letdown week after beating Auburn then started sleep walking through the second half as the Bulldogs charged back.

-7. Stanford (7): The Cardinal could end up jumping LSU for the fight it showed climbing back into the game and winning in overtime, but I'm thinking they hang tight at No. 7.
+7. Stanford (7): The Cardinal could end up jumping LSU or Oklahoma for the fight it showed climbing back into the game and winning in overtime, but I'm thinking they hang tight at No. 7.

 8. Notre Dame (8): With Brandon Wimbush sidelined, Ian Book packed the stat sheet against a Wake Forest secondary that has been reeling through the first couple weeks of the season.
 Given the offensive production of the Irish prior to this 56-point showing, I'd normally think a move up is coming but there's not a chance they'll jump ahead of Oklahoma.